markintampa/tactacam_cloud/README.md

 # The Pizza Machine!

 This state machine is the framework for a pizza delivery service that could really use some help.
 Random events like burnt pizza, staff on strike, or driver getting lost may occur, but the software is infallible, naturally.
-Likely next steps are finishing the test suite, adding retries in the event of things like burnt pizza, and building out the notification service to keep the customer informed.
+Logical next steps are finishing the test suite, adding retries in the event of things like burnt pizza, and building out the notification service to keep the customer informed.

+As an afterthought, the process should be modified to be async, initial response with order_id and price, then subsequent steps be communicated to the customer via notifications.
+A Standard workflow would be used, which allows for longer than 5 minute duration.

 ![Architecture](img/Architecture.png)